Uncertainty Quantification for Markov Processes via Variational Principles and Functional Inequalities: Bounding the Relative Entropy Rate

 where $\pi_t$ is evaluation at time $t$.
 Finally, define $X_t\equiv \pi_t$.
 One can easily show that the above properties are sufficient to guarantee that Assumption \ref{general_process_assump} holds.

 \begin{remark} The existence of flows of solutions $X^x_t$ and $\widetilde X^x_t$ that satisfy the above conditions is guaranteed, for example, if $b$ and $\sigma$ satisfy a linear growth bound

-and the following local Lipschitz bound:\\ For each $n$ there exists $K_n$ such that
+and the following local Lipschitz bound:\\ For each $\ell$ there exists $K_\ell$ such that

-on $\|x\|,\|y\|\leq n$, and if $\beta:\mathbb{R}^n\to\mathbb{R}^n$ is also bounded and locally Lipschitz. \end{remark}
+on $\|x\|,\|y\|\leq \ell$, and if $\beta:\mathbb{R}^n\to\mathbb{R}^m$ is also bounded and locally Lipschitz. \end{remark}

 Fixing $T>0$, Girsanov's theorem allows one to bound the relative entropy, $R(\widetilde P^x_T||P^x_T)$, that appears in the UQ bound \req{standard_goal_oriented_bound}.
-See the supplementary materials to \cite{DKPP} for more details: \begin{lemma} Under Assumption \ref{assump:SDE}:
+See the supplementary materials to \cite{DKPP} for more details: \begin{lemma} Under Assumption \ref{assump:SDE}, and given initial distributions $\mu$ and $\widetilde{\mu}$ for the base and alternative models respectively, we have

 \end{lemma}